SidJain-12/Checkers-game/README.md

 4. The row closest to each player is called the kings row or crownhead.
 5. The player with the darker-coloured pieces moves first.
 Then plays the second player.
 6. Once a piece is kinged, the player must wait until the next turn to jump out of the king row.
 This applies to multi-jumps as well.
+7. You win the game when the opponent has no more pieces or can't move (even if he/she still has pieces).
+If neither player can move then it is a draw or a tie.

 # Move Rules
 There are two different ways to move in English draughts: